 This type of imagery became a popular addition to emails a long time ago.
 Many brands have built up their email marketing campaigns using GIFs, and they were quite right to do so.

 Indeed, if you see an email containing a GIF, it instantly engages you and puts you in the right mood.
 Take a look at this marketing email from Chubbies:

 (Source: Email from Chubbies)

 A GIF, in combination with the right message, can be a powerful marketing tool, which you can clearly see from the example above.

 But why do people like GIFs so much?

 According to the research published by Sage Journals, people prefer GIFs because they create a so-called “networked effect,” meaning that a GIF initiates a quick interaction between a brand and a customer.
 And you know how much customers love being a part of a brand.

 GIFs, however, are not universal and don’t fit into every marketing email.
 So, make sure the images in email are in line with the purpose of the message.

 Brands often choose banners among other email images if they need to notify a customer about an upcoming promotion or some other news regarding sales.

 Banners are a good choice for such purposes because they drive attention directly to the promotion that you’re trying to market.
 You can see how it works in the following email example:

 (Source: Email from Tanner Goods)

 However, banners work well not only for promotions but also for company newsletters and other notification-type emails.
-In this case, banners can include a company logo, a relevant image or can be used to highlight the message itself.
+In this case, banners can include either a company logo, or a relevant image or can be used to highlight the message itself.
 Please watch our video to learn more about types of banners and ways of building them: